Are cheap pet insurance policies worth it?

 The benefit percentage or rate is one way to help make pet insurance more affordable.
-As explained above, the higher the benefit rate, the lower the premium, as you share more of the risk by covering a larger portion of your pet’s healthcare costs.
+As explained above, the lower the benefit rate you select, the lower the premium, as you share more of the risk by covering a larger portion of your pet’s healthcare costs yourself.

 This is why it is often better to choose a zero excess and a lower benefit rate if you would like more affordable pet insurance cover.
-If you chose a policy like our Peace of Mind plan, which has zero excess but you went with a benefit amount of 60%, for the same example, your benefit rebate would be: $700 x 60% = $420.
+If you chose a policy like our Peace of Mind plan, which has zero excess, and you elected a benefit amount of 60%, for the same example, your benefit rebate would be $420! ($700 x 60% = $420).

 As this example clearly demonstrates, when evaluating pet insurance costs, it is worth considering not just the cost of the pet insurance premiums but the amount you will receive back when you need to claim on your policy – and be aware of the limitations of high excesses.

-As discussed above, the cheapest pet insurance isn’t recommended if the coverage is poor.
-However, there are ways to help make your pet insurance policy more affordable, including sign on discounts.
+There are ways to help make your pet insurance policy more affordable, including sign on discounts.
 At Bow Wow Meow Pet Insurance, we offer discounts to new customers with younger pets.
-For example, if your pet is under 12 months of age, we provide a puppy or kitten promo discount, which automatically provides you with 2 months free pet insurance spread over your first 12-month premium period.
+For example, for pets under 12 months of age we provide a puppy or kitten promo discount, which automatically provides you with 2 months free pet insurance spread over your first 12-month premium period.
 In addition, we also offer one month free for pets over one and under four years old when they sign up.

 Pet insurance provides considerable value when needed